Lesterpaintstheworld/terminal-velocity/narrative_evaluation_report.md

 7. Polish Final Text: Begin the editing process for the final manuscript, focusing on coherence and flow.
 8. Address identified discrepancies in the portrayal of AI and economic systems to ensure alignment with real-world research.
 9. Enhance the exploration of ethical dilemmas faced by characters in relation to AI integration.
+10. Incorporate feedback from the latest evaluations to refine character interactions and emotional depth.

 ### Recommendations
 - Identify strengths and areas for improvement in narrative engagement.